 The immovable foundation of the Dallas Cowboys' original dynasty, a defensive tackle so dominant he earned the nickname 'Mr. Cowboy.'

-Before the Dallas Cowboys were 'America's Team,' they were a struggling expansion franchise, and Bob Lilly was their first building block.
-Drafted as their first-ever draft pick in 1961, the Texas Christian University star became the anchor of the Doomsday Defense.
-Lilly played with a combination of brute strength, startling quickness for a big man, and an intellectual ferocity that dissected offensive lines.
-For 14 seasons, he was the constant, missing not a single game due to injury—a testament to his toughness and technique.
-His career traced the arc of the Cowboys' rise from laughingstocks to contenders, culminating in their first Super Bowl victory after the 1971 season.
-The iconic image of Lilly hurling his helmet in frustration after a loss in Super Bowl V was replaced by triumph a year later.
-More than just a great player, his relentless professionalism and quiet leadership set the standard for the franchise, making him the first Cowboy inducted into the Hall of Fame.
+Bob Lilly was the Dallas Cowboys' first-ever draft pick in 1961, anchoring the Doomsday Defense as the franchise rose from expansion laughingstocks to contenders.
+He combined brute strength, startling quickness for a big man, and intellectual ferocity that dissected offensive lines.
+For 14 seasons, he missed not a single game due to injury, a testament to his toughness and technique.
+His career culminated in the Cowboys' first Super Bowl victory after the 1971 season.
+The image of Lilly hurling his helmet in frustration after Super Bowl V was replaced by triumph a year later.
+His relentless professionalism and quiet leadership made him the first Cowboy inducted into the Hall of Fame.

 1928–1945